 With the rapid subsequent growth of the GSEs, and major accounting scandals at both Fannie Mae and Freddie Mac, the effectiveness of current regulation has been widely questioned.
 Several legislative proposals considered in the 108th and 109th Congresses addressed GSE regulatory reform, but none was enacted.
-However, the adequacy of GSE regulation remains a prominent legislative issue.
+However, the adequacy of GSE regulation remained a prominent legislative issue.

 Although improving supervision of Fannie Mae and Freddie Mac is the major focus, regulatory reform also involves the 12 Federal Home Loan Banks, which comprise one collective GSE.
 The Federal Home Loan Banks lend to lenders - their member banks - primarily for housing, but also for many other purposes.
-Under current reform proposals, they would be brought under a single regulatory umbrella with Fannie and Freddie.
+They will now be brought under a single regulatory umbrella with Fannie and Freddie.